-Alternative G - Controlled discharge to waste water treatment plants for recycled water use PROECT TYPE: Conceptual Evaluation
+Alternative F - Controlled discharge to waste water treatment plants for solids management during low flows

 PROJECT LOCATION AND SPONSOR: Los Coches Road Bridge, Lakeside CA.

 The Padre Dam Municipal Water District (Padre Dam) operates the Ray Stoyer Water Reclamation Facility (RSWRF), which currently treats about 2 MGD of wastewater for the production of recycled water for non-potable reuse.
 Padre Dam is planning a major expansion of the facility for subsequent indirect potable reuse, among other end-use goals.
 Phase 1 of this expansion involves treating about 6 MGD of wastewater, while Phases 2 and 3 will treat about 16 and 21 MGD respectively.
 While additional wastewater sources have been identified for Phase 1 and are currently planned for Phase 2, the identification of an additional source water stream as part of this expansion would prove beneficial to the agency for planning purposes.